kingzamzon/docs/docs/LitActionsAndPKPs/whatAreLitActionsAndPKPs.md

 ## How do I create a PKP?

-You mint an NFT from our PKP contract.
+You can mint an NFT from our PKP contract on Celo here: https://lit-explorer.vercel.app/mint-pkp.
 This is an ERC721 NFT and the owner of it is the root owner of the PKP.
 The NFT owner can grant the ability to use the PKP to sign and decrypt data to both other users (via their wallet address) and also to Lit Actions.

 ## What can I use PKPs for?